Day 1 - March 16, 2020

-The Franchise View: Technology makes it easier for franchise organizations to deliver quality CX across thousands of locations.
+Technology makes it easier for franchise organizations to deliver quality CX across thousands of locations.
 Yet finding tools that franchisees will use effectively is a fraught process, with negative, even fatal, implications for bad decisions.
 We’ll hear how a leading franchise brand address this challenge and succeeds in the marketplace.

 Chris Delanni, Broadly

 Whether you’re selling to consumers or businesses, finding ways to take the friction out of customer interactions is a journey, not a destination.
 How can local businesses apply what large companies are doing to their own businesses?
 What tools and technologies are available to help local businesses make buying or selling as easy as one click?

 In 2019, SOCi and Localogy released the first-ever Localized Social Marketing (LSM) Benchmark Report.
 This reveal will feature results and the new benchmarks from the Localogy + SOCi second annual 2020 Localized Marketing Benchmark Report (LMB).
 SOCi will showcase the new benchmarks and release the results of the latest LMB.
 Who are the leaders in localized marketing?
 And, are leaders in localized marketing continuing to grow their sales 3X their competitors?

 Olivia Starr, SOCi